 Using the University's Net Cost Calculator for Future Freshmen (also sometimes referred to as the Net Price Calculator,) you can get a sense of the types of need-based aid for which you may be eligible.
 This calculator is intended to assist you in your college planning.
 Please note: the University also awards a number of merit-based scholarships, which are not factored into the Net Cost Calculator.
 Merit-based scholarships are awarded based on an overall assessment of a complete freshman admission application.
 Please visit our scholarships page for more information on these merit-based awards.

 Transfer students may wish to use this tool to estimate their individual cost of attendance.

 Find out the cost of attendance, including tuition, housing, and books.

 Find information about financial aid or tuition discount programs for students from your home state.

 At the University of Minnesota, 75 percent of enrolled students receive some form of financial aid, such as loans, grants, scholarships, or work study funds.
 Most families use a variety of resources to pay for a college education.
 To assist you with your college planning, this page provides information about financial aid basics.

-Last year, the U of M awarded $13 million in academic scholarships.
+Last year, the U of M awarded over $30 million in academic scholarships.
 See the complete list and additional details here.

 The Minnesota Dream Act, which is also known as The Prosperity Act, was passed into Minnesota law in May 2013 and then adopted as an official University of Minnesota policy in July 2013 by Board of Regents resolution.
 Learn more about how undocumented Minnesota high school graduates meeting certain criteria can benefit from the Dream Act to receive in-state tuition rates and be considered for financial aid from the state of Minnesota and the University of Minnesota.